-The Simon School is committed to the teaching of entrepreneurship.
-The Entrepreneurship concentration allows the student to draw from a variety of carefully selected courses to become a business generalist, well versed in organizing and managing resources.
+Entrepreneurship education is becoming increasingly important given the current global economic climate.
+The Entrepreneurship concentration allows students to draw from a variety of carefully selected courses to become a business generalist, well versed in organizing and managing resources.
+The Simon School has a legacy of educating entrepreneurs.
 Graduates with this concentration have started their own ventures or have pursued "intrapreneurial" careers with major corporations.
-Students often combine this concentration with finance or marketing to further enhance their educational base.
-This is especially true for those pursuing investment banking/M&A where the entrepreneurship knowledge can be very useful.
+Students often combine that concentration with finance or marketing to further enhance their educational base.
+This is especially true for those pursuing investment banking and mergers and acquisitions where the entrepreneurship knowledge can be very useful.